IDU-CVLab/COV19D_4th/README.md

 # DataBase
-(COV19-CT Database) shared in the third run of the competition can be aquired from the workshop organization at [https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/](https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/).
+COV19-CT Database was shared in the third run of the competition and can be obtained from the workshop organizers at [https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/](https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/).

 # Method
 Swin Trnasformer-based methodology (swin_base_patch4_window12_384).